Back to Blogs

 Frequently Asked Questions

-At minimum, a mobile automotive mechanic should hold ASE certification, carry active liability insurance, and maintain valid business licensing.
-On TravelMechanic, all three are independently verified before a mechanic can join the platform.
+A mobile mechanic should have three things: ASE certification, active liability insurance, and a valid business license.
+On TravelMechanic, we check all three before a mechanic can join.

-Use a verified platform like TravelMechanic that independently checks ASE certification, liability insurance, business licensing, and customer reviews.
-Avoid hiring mechanics from unverified classifieds or social media posts.
+Use a verified platform like TravelMechanic.
+We check ASE certification, insurance, license, and reviews.
+Avoid hiring mechanics from random classifieds or social media posts.

 Yes.
-Many mobile automotive mechanics specialize in specific brands, including BMW, Mercedes-Benz, Audi, Volkswagen, and Volvo.
-On TravelMechanic, you can find mechanics with brand-specific experience and training for your vehicle.
+Many mobile mechanics focus on specific brands.
+Common ones include BMW, Mercedes-Benz, Audi, Volkswagen, and Volvo.
+On TravelMechanic, you can find a mechanic trained on your car's brand.

-They're the same thing.
-"Mobile automotive mechanic" is the formal industry term, while "mobile mechanic" is the common shorthand.
-Both refer to a certified automotive technician who travels to your location to perform car repairs and maintenance.
+They are the same thing.
+"Mobile automotive mechanic" is the formal term.
+"Mobile mechanic" is the short version.
+Both mean a certified tech who comes to you for car repair and maintenance.

 Need a Mobile Mechanic in Chicago?